 The same laws apply online

 There are no laws in Australia that specifically deal with online shopping.
 Legally the same requirements exist whether a purchase is conducted over the internet or at a shop.
-So when you buy goods or services over the internet from an Australian trader, Australian Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. protection laws apply.
+So when you buy goods or services over the internet from an Australian trader, Australian consumer protection laws apply.

 Consumer protection laws